 Bone marrow aspiration may yield positive results in some patients.

 Lumbar puncture should be performed whenever trypanosomiasis is suspected.
 CSF is examined for the purposes of detecting trypanosomes and measuring white blood cell (WBC) counts, protein, and IgM in patients with parasitemia or positive serologies or symptoms.
 CSF examination helps to diagnose and stage the disease.
-However, a negative result does not necessarily rule out the diagnosis.
+However, a negative result does not rule out the diagnosis.

 The double centrifugation technique is the most sensitive method for detecting the trypanosomes.
 Other findings that may be noted on evaluation of the CSF include elevated WBC counts, elevated IgM levels, elevated total protein levels, and raised intracranial pressure.
 An uncommon characteristic finding is Mott cells, which are thought to be large eosinophilic plasma cells containing IgM that have failed to secrete their antibodies.